tanaylab/tgppt/README.md

 <!-- badges: end -->

-The goal of tgppt is to provide handy functions to plot directly to powerpoint in R. It is based on the magnificent [officer](https://davidgohel.github.io/officer/) package by David Gohel.
+The goal of tgppt is to provide handy functions to plot directly to Powerpoint in R. It is based on the magnificent [officer](https://davidgohel.github.io/officer/) package by David Gohel.

 ## Installation